 What are tonsils and adenoids?
-Why does my child keep getting recurrent tonsillitis?
-Are enlarged tonsils and adenoids causing my child to snore?
-If my child has surgery, can tonsils and adenoids grow back?
+Ever wonder why your child keeps getting recurrent tonsillitis?
+You may also ask if enlarged tonsils and adenoids are causing your child to snore?
+And surgery is needed, can tonsils and adenoids grow back?
 What are those little white stones inside the tonsils?
-These are just a few of the questions parents frequently ask us about their child’s tonsils and adenoids.
-If any of these questions have crossed your mind regarding your child or even you, we have some interesting answers for you!
+These are just a few of the questions parents frequently ask the tonsil doctors at BergerHenry ENT Specialty Group.
+If any of these questions have crossed your mind regarding your child or even you, we have some interesting answers!

 Tonsils are a pair of soft tissue masses located in the back of the throat.
 Adenoids are located in the back of the nose.
 Running throughout the tonsils are small pits, called crypts.
 Tonsils and adenoids are made up of lymph tissue, which is a type of tissue located throughout our body to fight off infection.
 Removing the tonsils and adenoids does not make one more susceptible to infection as there are hundreds of lymph nodes located in the head and neck alone to continue fighting off infection.
-Greater than 530,000 tonsillectomies are performed a year secondary to recurrent tonsillitis or sleep disordered breathing.
+Over half a million tonsillectomies are performed each year in the US, second to recurrent tonsillitis or sleep disordered breathing.

 Why Does My Child Keep Getting Recurrent Tonsillitis?

 Tonsillitis can be caused by a bacterial or viral infection.
 Group A streptococcus is the most common type of bacteria that can cause tonsillitis.
 Epstein Barr Virus, or EBV, is the virus that causes mononucleosis, which is often a viral cause of tonsillitis.
 The bacteria and viruses that cause tonsillitis are typically spread from person to person through coughing, sneezing, kissing, sharing food or drinks and playing with toys.
 These germs can easily spread between children in daycare, school or even between family members at home.
 During an acute infection, the tonsils oftentimes enlarge and can even stay enlarged after the infection has cleared.
-If your child is getting recurrent infections, he/she may benefit from an evaluation by an Ear, Nose and Throat physician (ENT) to determine if tonsillectomy is warranted.
+If your child is getting recurrent infections, he/she may benefit from an evaluation by our double certified tonsil doctors to determine if a tonsillectomy is warranted.

 - Recurrent peritonsillar abscess (a collection of pus beside the tonsil)